sokkalingam/angularJs-GemStore/README.md

 				- Toggle back to view all reviews by clicking 'See All Reviews'

 			Add Review
-				- Add review by selecting your rating from a dropdown, entering Comment and user name
+				- Add review by selecting your rating from a dropdown, entering Comment and user name.
-				- Live preivew of the review is displayed as it is being typed
+				- Live preivew of the review is displayed as it is being typed.
 				- On submit, new review is added.
 Average customer review and review bars are dynamically re-calculated.

 			Delete Review